wbrawner/jelos.org/docs/play/add-games.md

 - Turn your device off
 - Insert a FAT32/ExFAT/ext4 formated SD card into your device.
 - Turn your device on
-- When JELOS completes its boot process it will generate a set of folders on the SD card.
+- When JELOS completes its boot process, create your game directories by selecting the `Create Game Directories` option in `System Settings`.
 - Now you can turn off your device, remove your SD card and open it on your PC.
 - You PC will display a list of folders, open the `roms` directory and you will see a list of folders for each system where you can place your games and bios files.
 - Add your games and place your SD card back into your device and boot up JELOS.